dougsko/MyoWsServer/README.md

 # Myo Websocket Server

-This server listens for connections from the [MyoWsClient](https://github.com/dougsko/MyoWsClient) and echos the received data to any other websocket client.

-This server is built using the [Faye](https://github.com/faye/faye-websocket-ruby) WebSocket implementation.
+This server listens for connections from the [MyoWsClient](https://github.com/dougsko/MyoWsClient) and echos the received data to other websocket clients.
+The application is built using the [Faye](https://github.com/faye/faye-websocket-ruby) WebSocket implementation.

 # Demo